PNNL-Comp-Mass-Spec/CRNT4SBML/docs/celldesigner_walkthrough.rst

 .. image:: ./images_for_docs/fig_1c_ii_irene.png

 +++++++++++++++++++++++++++++
-Mass Conservation Approach
+Creating a Species
 +++++++++++++++++++++++++++++

-For the mass conservation approach representing the C-graph in CellDesigner is fairly straightforward.
 To begin, launch CellDesigner and create a new document.
 The following new document box will then appear.
 The name provided in this box can be set to anything the user desires and a specific name is not required.
 In addition to a name, this box also asks for the dimension of white space available in the workspace.
 The default width of 600 and height of 400 will be appropriate for most small networks.